 CLA – Transcend Supplements

-As one of the few naturally occurring, healthy trans fats, this little fatty acid can burn fat, build muscle, and fight cancer.
+As one of the few naturally occurring, healthy trans fats, this little fatty acid can and will help you burn fat and build muscle

 What is CLA?

 Conjugated Linoleic Acid (CLA) is a polyunsaturated fat found in linoleic acid, an essential fatty acid found mostly in plant oils.
 Naturally, CLA is a product of digestion by microbes in the first stomach (rumens) of grass-eating animals such as cows, so is found mainly in grass-fed beef and dairy products.
 Transcend CLA it’s also connected to fighting cancer, and helping your body build muscle rather than store fat.